How to set up a Fixed sequence automated flow

 - Confirm that you have assigned subscription plans to the products, or add a subscription plan if necessary.

-Step 2 - Create the automated experience
+Step 2 - Create the automated flow

 - From the merchant portal, click Products and select Automate.